 KLM does not need any introduction.

-For reasons unknown to me, KLM is the only European airline to have maintained direct flights to Taipei.
+KLM is the only European airline to have maintained direct flights to Taipei.

 So you will waste time (because you are flying backwards many extra miles) and your experience could be not so good in those overcrowded hubs.
-You have higher chances to lose your luggage too (it happened two times to me in Paris).
+You have higher chances to lose your luggage too (it happened to me two times in Paris).

 You can instead fly directly to Singapore from Milan or Barcelona and from there take your connection to Taipei.
 You are going to the right direction from the beginning.
 Normally they will not lose your luggage in Singapore Changi Airport.